 Originally moated and accessed via a drawbridge, the Castle was built as a palace fortress.
 It is characterised by a sequence of massive towers linked by curtain walls.
 It’s completeness is of national significance as a largely single-phase structure, with one twelfth century survival (Bulmer’s Tower).

-The Nevills, responsible for building the 14th century Castle which still stands today, continued to live at Raby until 1569 when, after the failure of the Rising of the North, the Castle and its lands were forfeited to the Crown.
-The 6th Earl of Westmorland was the last of the Nevills to live at Raby Castle.
+The Nevilles, responsible for building the 14th century Castle which still stands today, continued to live at Raby until 1569 when, after the failure of the Rising of the North, the Castle and its lands were forfeited to the Crown.
+The 6th Earl of Westmorland was the last of the Nevilles to live at Raby Castle.

 He fled from Raby in 1569 after The Rising of the North and died in exile in Holland in 1601.

 In 1626, Sir Henry Vane the Elder, Member of Parliament and important member of Charles I’s household, purchased Raby from the Crown.
 The Vane family still own Raby, the present owner being the 12th Lord Barnard.